-In an article titled Did The Oscars Just Prove That We Are Living In A Computer Simulation? the author argues how the Hollywood fiasco surrounding the confusion behind the Best Picture win — first La La Land, then Moonlight — was reminiscent of Election Night (see link below).
+In an article titled Did The Oscars Just Prove That We Are Living In A Computer Simulation? the author argues how the Hollywood fiasco surrounding the confusion behind the Best Picture win — La La Land was erroneously proclaimed the winner before Moonlight was given the award — was reminiscent of Election Night (see link below).
 Namely, he says that the party expected to take home the prize ended up losing.

-No, the author makes it clear that he doesn’t compare La La Land to Hillary Clinton and Moonlight to Donald Trump (even though he just did) but we know what he’s doing, so let’s not get our knickers in a knot and play along.
+Now, the author makes it clear that he doesn’t compare La La Land to Hillary Clinton and Moonlight to Donald Trump (even though he just did) but let’s cut him some slack.
+We know what he’s doing, so let’s play along.

 The author goes on to say that this is indicative of a world gone increasingly haywire, where clearly something is messing with the system on an operational level.
 We are seeing it everywhere, he says, this madness.
 It’s as if we’re living inside a computer simulation exhibiting glitch after glitch, the Oscars just another example of the Matrix going apeshit etc.

 Yes, the article is written tongue-in-cheek, yet, even so, it inadvertently points to the real problems that underscore said global apeshitness.

 See, I’m fan of the Computer Simulation Theory.
 It rings true to me on a number of levels.
 It’s the simplest solution in some respects, and since I’m a big fan of Occam’s Razor, I tend to favor it on certain occasions because on certain occasions it feels like the simplest and likeliest possibility (see Nick Bostrom’s argument for more details).